aave/aave-protocol/README.md

 ## Source code

-The source code will be released under the AGPL-v3 license once the in progress audits are completed.
+The source code will be released in this repository once the in progress audits are completed.

 ## Audits report